NVIDIA/NeMo-Framework-Launcher/README.md

 By default, the script will run both the GPU diagnostics and the NCCL test.
 You can choose to run only one or the other by specifying:

-- `--dcgm`: run GPU diagnostics only
+- `--dcgm`: to run GPU diagnostics only
-- `--nccl`: run NCCL test only
+- `--nccl`: to run NCCL test only

 See `bash cluster_validation.sh -h` for more information.